Medically reviewed by Drugs.com. Last updated on Nov 22, 2022.

 Liver problems with allergic reactions may occur while you are using maraviroc.
 Check with your doctor right away if you have a skin rash with fever, dark-colored urine, pain in the upper right stomach area, vomiting, or yellow eyes or skin.

-Serious allergic and skin reactions may occur while using maraviroc.
+Serious allergic and skin reactions (eg, Stevens-Johnson syndrome, toxic epidermal necrolysis, or drug rash with eosinophilia and systemic symptoms (DRESS)) may occur while using maraviroc.
 These could be life-threatening and require immediate medical attention.
 Check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, severe acne or skin rash, joint or muscle aches, sores or ulcers on the skin, or fever or chills while you are using maraviroc.

 Using maraviroc may increase your risk of getting infections or cancer.
 Talk to your doctor if you have concerns about this risk.